aucloud/aucloud.github.io/docs/Platform Overview/portal/managing_user_accounts.md

 title: Managing User Accounts
 ---

 Account administrators are responsible for the management of user accounts.
 This guide outlines the procedures used in managing users.
-Users are managed from the Users tab in the ribbon bar.
+Users are managed from the Users tab in the ribbon bar:

 ![Ribbon Users](./assets/ribbon_users.png)